Attested: Bannovalum at position 105 in the Ravenna Cosmography (Bannovallum in one ms).

-Where: probably Templeborough Roman fort at SK413916, close to Wincobank hillfort.
+Where: Probably Templeborough Roman fort at SK413916, near Rotherham and close to Wincobank hillfort.

-Notes: Horncastle, favoured by R&S, is unlikely to be the correct location, for two reasons: (1) RC lists Bannovalum after Lincoln, heading west towards Brough-on-Noe; (2) the straight Roman roads of Lincolnshire avoid Horncastle, which must have become important only late in the Roman period, perhaps around AD 300 when Britannia was being attacked by North Sea pirates, after the period from which most of RC’s names seem to date.
+Notes: Horncastle, favoured by Rivet & Smith, is unlikely to be the correct location, for two reasons: (1) The Cosmography lists Bannovalum after Lincoln, heading west towards Brough-on-Noe; (2) the straight Roman roads of Lincolnshire avoid Horncastle, which must have become important only late in the Roman period, perhaps around AD 300 when Britannia was being attacked by North Sea pirates, after the period from which most of the Cosmography's names seem to date.
 Much the same objections apply to Caistor.
 Roman forts at Newton-on-Trent, Bawtry, and Rossington are other less good candidates to be Bannovalum.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 16 April 2020 to main Menu